 By law, warning letters to the infringer would be the first step to prepare legal measures, combined with most other means in use in other European legal systems as well.
 However, few "warning letter business models" are to be found as have been developed to form a proper industry in many Western European countries in the field of legal consultation.

-Legal Protection of Computer Programs/Databases and Software Licences 2014 take the following legal measures:
+Legal Protection of Computer Programs/Databases and Software Licences 2014

 Typical legal measures in cases of infringement